 Wall Insulation: Up to $400/home

-It depends on your location and what type of panels you're installing.
+It depends on where you live and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Highland Park, your best time to get solar is in the spring and fall.

 You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 The sun shines frequently in Highland Park, meaning your payback period could last 18.4 years per 5 kW of capacity on the high end.